darthur2/darthur2.github.io/_posts/2021-04-15-newbery-lda-2.md

 From this and my previous post, it seems that Newbery winners share some common ingredients.
-They deal with families and relationships, many feature animals, many are historical fiction, many of the historical fiction books are set during periods of war, and almost all of them deal with kids or youth growing up (coming of age).
-I didn’t mention this before but you’ll notice that the bigram “mother dies” is found in several of the topics so death is apparently another common theme discusses in these books.
+They deal with families and relationships, many feature animals, many are historical fiction (often set during periods of war), and almost all of them deal with kids or youth growing up (coming of age).
+I didn’t mention this before but you’ll notice that the bigram “mother dies” is popular for several of the topics so death is apparently another common theme that is discussed in these books.

 Hope you enjoyed the post\!
 I look forward to doing a couple more posts about this data set.